xmodpt/piusb/README.md

 4. Upload your files directly through the web interface
 5. Organize files by creating folders for different projects or print types
 6. Your uploaded files will be instantly available to your 3D printer
-7. Use the preview feature to verify G-code before printing

 ### Network Share Access